What is remote moderated research and what do I need to prepare?

-As we mentioned near the beginning of this article, within the world of moderated research there’s historically been a strong emphasis on in-person testing, and there are many good reasons for this…
+Within the world of moderated research there’s traditionally been a strong emphasis on in-person testing, and there are many good reasons for this…

 - You can read participants’ body language and facial expressions easily – perhaps frustrations aren’t being communicated verbally, but you can see it on their faces.